Agentic AI & MCP: Unlocking Transformative Customer Value

 Fastcompany

-Finally, preparing for an AI-driven world necessitates widespread training.
-Companies increasingly recognize their employees’ AI skill gaps and are providing in-house or commercial training.
-Higher education institutions and their non-academic competitors offer a diverse array of online courses.
-Given AI’s continuous evolution, the next generation and their educators also require specialized training.
-For instance, the American Federation of Teachers (AFT), the second-largest teachers’ union in the U.S., is establishing a training hub with $23 million in funding from Microsoft, OpenAI, and Anthropic.
-This initiative focuses on equipping teachers to wisely, safely, and ethically generate lesson plans using AI.
-AFT’s Share My Lesson platform is currently beta testing TRYEdBrAIn, an OpenAI-powered teaching assistant capable of adapting lesson plans for different grade levels, translating into various languages, and offering many other options.
-User experience is being meticulously studied during this beta phase.
-Concurrently, the Khan Academy is piloting an AI-powered teacher assistant that functions as a student tutor in various school districts.
+Finally, preparing the workforce for an AI-driven world is paramount.
+Companies recognizing employee AI skill gaps are increasingly providing in-house or commercial training.
+Higher education institutions and their non-academic competitors offer a variety of online courses.
+Given AI’s continuous evolution, the next generation and their educators also require training.
+The American Federation of Teachers (AFT), the second-largest teachers’ union in America, is launching a training hub with $23 million in funding from Microsoft, OpenAI, and Anthropic.
+This initiative will focus on training teachers to wisely, safely, and ethically generate lesson plans with AI.
+AFT’s “Share My Lesson” platform is currently beta testing TRYEdBrAIn, an OpenAI-powered teaching assistant capable of adapting lesson plans for different grade levels, translating into various languages, and offering many other options, with user experience insights being gathered.
+Concurrently, the Khan Academy is testing an AI-powered teacher assistant that functions as a student tutor in various school districts.